Abe to pitch economic support for Russia in bid for isles row progress

 In the Russian Far East port city of Vladivostok, Abe is set to discuss with Putin an eight-point Japanese economic cooperation proposal, seeking to create an environment to realize a visit by Putin to Japan by the end of this year.

-Abe has also decided to establish a ministerial post overseeing economic cooperation with Russia and shortly instruct Economy, Trade and Industry Minister Hiroshige Seko to concurrently take up the new portfolio, a government source said Thursday.
+Abe has also decided to establish a ministerial post overseeing economic cooperation with Russia and soon instruct Economy, Trade and Industry Minister Hiroshige Seko to concurrently take up the new portfolio, the government's top spokesman said Thursday.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.